Search

 Adult Leader Trainings

-Youth Protection training is a joining requirement for all Adult volunteers and must be taken every two years.
+Safeguarding Youth training is a joining requirement for all Adult volunteers and must be taken every two years.
 Training found at my.scouting.org.

 Need to know what are the requirements to be trained for your unit leadership role?
 This sheet explains the training requirements for all unit-level leaders.